 This post is sponsored by Boardwalk Food Company.
 I received free product to try as a part of this post.
-As always, all opinions, thoughts and recipes are my own.

 Olive Oil Parmesan Spice Dipping Sauce is an easy-to-make dip that tastes delicious with any savory bread.
 This dipping sauce works with bread at the beginning of a meal or paired with an appetizer, like Boardwalk Food Company’s Rosemary Sea Salt Pretzel Poppers.

 The kind folks at Boardwalk Food Company approached me a few weeks back, wondering if I’d like to give their pretzel mixes a try.

 Let’s be real, y’all: I’ve made pretzels from scratch before.
 They’re delicious… but they take a long freaking time and a lot of work.

 So when I learned that Boardwalk’s pretzel poppers require beer, a quick mix, then you bake them, I was intrigued and said I’d love to give them a go.
 They sent me a box with two of their mixes a short while later.